goblimey/ntripcaster/README.md

 ```

 ```
-server_name igs.ifag.de             # substitute your.domain.name
+server_name igs.ifag.de             # substitute your domain name

 ```

-The last few lines of the file specify the user names and passwords.
+The last few lines of the file specify the user names and passwords
+for the rovers.
 You need one line for each of the mountpoints you specified in sourcetable.dat.
-The rovers use these to access the mountpoints.
+In this file, the mountpoint names must start with "/"
+(but not in sourcetable.dat).
 For example:

 ```
 /uk_leatherhead:user1:password1,user2:password2
 ```
-creates user names "user1" and "user2" whic a rover can use to connect to that mountpoint.
+creates user names "user1" and "user2" which a rover can use to connect to that mountpoint.

-In this file, the mountpoint names must start with "/"
-(but not in sourcetable.dat).

-You don't need to create usernames and passwords:
+You can create a public mountpoint with no user name or password.
+Any rover can connect to that mountpoint:

 ```
 /uk_leatherhead
 ```
-creates a public mountpoint - any rover can connect to it.

 The mountpoint names are case sensitive -
 "MY_MOUNTPOINT", "My_Mountpoint" and "my_mountpoint" are all different names.
+When you configure your rover,
+the case has to match.

 ## Quick Instructions For Building and Running the Caster

-These instructions are for those readers
+These instructions are for readers
 who are familiar with concepts such as docker,
 remote management of computers,
 domain names, virtual private servers and so on.